Trabzon Museum: Museum

 The building, one of the outstanding examples of the civil architecture in Turkey, was restored between 1988 and 2001.
 On April 22, 2001, it was opened to public as the Trabzon Museum.
 A total of 3,651 items are found in the museum's inventory.

 The building is on three levels in addition to a basement.
 The basement comprises archeological works, while the first floor is the section for ethnographic collections.
 On the ground floor, items belonging to the architecture and history of the mansion are exhibited.
 The attic is reserved for the administration.

 Archeological section

-In this section, old coins and a wide range of items are exhibited, among them of marble, basalt, ceramic, metal and glas from Bronze Age (3300–1200 BCE), Classic period (480–323 BC), Hellenistic (323-146 BC), Roman and Byzantine periods.
+In this section, old coins and a wide range of items are exhibited, among them of marble, basalt, ceramic, metal and glass from Bronze Age (3300–1200 BCE), Classic period (480–323 BC), Hellenistic (323-146 BC), Roman and Byzantine periods.

 About the Mansion

 The ground floor is prepared to show the architecture of the building and history of the mansion in chronological order.
 The walls of all the rooms are decorated with near Baroque style hand carved ornamental works.